NinaQuik/MechaCar_Statistical_Analysis/README.md

 - Creates a linear model that predicts the mpg of MechaCar prototypes using several variables from the [MechaCar_mpg.csv](MechaCar_mpg.csv) file which contains 50 prototype MechaCars.
 - Collects summary statistics on the PSI from three manufacturing lots in [Suspension_Coil.csv](Suspension_Coil.csv)
 - Runs t-tests to determine if the manufacturing lots are statistically different than the mean population.
-- Designs a statistical study to XYZ.
+- Designs a statistical study to compare MechaCar pricing by variable to competitor pricing.

 ### Tools
 - R version 4.1.3